 The total number of pause frames sent from this priority to the far-end port.
 The untagged instance indicates the number of global pause frames that were sent.

 The total duration of packets transmission being paused on this priority in microseconds.

 The number of pause frames that were received to this priority from the far-end port.
 The untagged instance indicates the number of global pause frames that were received.

 Received Pause Duration

 The total duration that far-end port was requested to pause for the transmission of packets in microseconds.

 The number of packets discarded by the transmitter.
 Note: this counter is per Traffic Class (TC) and not per priority.

-The pictures below shows the Priority 3 (SMB) and also Priority 5 (Cluster)
+The pictures below shows the Priority 3 (SMB) and also Priority 5 or 7 (Cluster)

 (There need to be high load on the Physical Switch Port and/or Network Adapter before you will see that values change for Pause Frames).

 The Priority 5 counters are all 0 (Before configuration of the Cluster QoS Settings).